LINBIT/linstor-ansible/README.md

 # Usage

-Add the system information gathered above into a file called `hosts.ini`.
+Add the target system information into the inventory file named `hosts.ini`.
 For example:
 ```
 [controller]